CivBuilder/Larrys-Array/README.md

 YES

-On a new line for each test case, print YES if

-can be fully sorted.
+On a new line for each test case, print YES if A can be fully sorted.
 Otherwise, print NO.

 Function Description